LOVECHEN/raycast-unblock/README.md

 > [!NOTE]
 > If you are building the backend locally, please do not let your proxy tool proxy both Raycast's requests and the backend service's requests, as this will cause it to not work properly.
 >
 > Raycast Unblock adds an `x-raycast-unblock` header to requests to Raycast Backend.
-You can determine whether this is a request from Raycast or Raycast Unblock by the presence of this header, and make the backend service work properly through conditional judgment. ( Raycast Unblock has turned off SSL check by default )
+You can determine whether this is a request from Raycast or Raycast Unblock by the presence of this header, and make the backend service work properly through conditional judgment. ( Raycast Unblock has turned off SSL check by default if your MODE setting in `.env` is `local`])
 >
 > Or you can deploy the backend to a remote server, and this will not be a problem.